Random-typ/RJSON/README.md

 Code blocks dont have to be closed, however if they are not closed everything after the open brace is part of the block.
 **Also note that the braces are command line arguments which means that they have to be infixed and postfixed(unless the last character) by a space.**
 Example:
-`-exists ( -get author -value )`
+`-exists ( -get name -value )`
 In the example above, first it will be checked wether the selected element exists.
 If it exists the block is executed.
-First `-get` selects the child of the selected element with the name "author".
+First `-get` selects the child of the selected element with the name "name".
 Then `-value` follows which will print the value of the element selected by `-get`.
 The output of this could look like this:

-    rjson example.json -i 0 -exists ( -get author -value )
+    rjson example.json -i 0 -exists ( -get name -value )
     Random Typ

-Note that the selected element after the block is still "author".
+Note that the selected element after the block is still "name".
 To go back to the previous element `-up` can be used, Here `-up`should be used inside the the block after `-value`.
 This way if the block wont get executed the selected element also wont change.